Dannenbagel/dannenberg.github.io/_pages/seminars/analysisstudentspring2020.md

   * Taylor, _Random Fields_ [Prob6](http://statweb.stanford.edu/~jtaylo/courses/stats352/notes/random_fields.pdf)
     * This is included as a reference mainly for sections 2.2.1 and 2.2.2, which give a good self-contained definition of _Gaussian Random Variables_.
       * Extra terminology: A **centered Gaussian random variable** is a Gaussian random variable with mean 0.
+  * Morters, Peres, _Brownian Motion_ [Prob7](stat.berkeley.edu/~aldous/205B/bmbook.pdf)
+    * A very thorough discussion of the myriad properties of Brownian Motion.
+A good reference, even if we'll only skim it during the seminar.

 #### Gaussian Free Fields